sbuTech101/cybersecurity/README.md

 Next, we’ll be setting up intentional vulnerabilities in our enterprise lab environment.
 While not standard in real-world systems, this is done for learning and testing purposes—to better understand how attacks work and how to defend against them.
 We’ll then deploy Wazuh, an open-source SIEM tool used for detecting, preventing, and responding to threats across on-prem, cloud, and containerized environments.

+**Part 3 - Provisioning and setting Ubuntu Desktop **
+This will be another workstation in our enterprise network, running Ubuntu—a popular Linux distribution based on Debian.
+Ubuntu is known for its stability, security, and ease of use, making it suitable for a wide range of environments, including cloud computing, servers, desktops, and IoT devices.
+It’s commonly used in both development and production settings across the tech industry.

+Part 4 - **